Elections in Croatia: Next parliamentary election

-Parliamentary elections are to be held no later than 60 days after the expiration of the 4-year parliamentary term, counting from the day that parliament is constituted with the election of a Speaker.
-As the 10th Assembly of Parliament first constituted on 22 July 2020 the next elections for the Croatian Parliament are to be held no later than 20 September 2024.
+Parliamentary elections are to be held no later than 60 days after the expiration of the 4-year parliamentary term, counting from the day that parliament is constituted with the election of a Speaker or no later than 60 days after the dissolution of parliament by vote of MPs.
+The 11th Assembly of Parliament was constituted on 16 May 2024.

 Previous parliamentary elections

 Since 1990, fourteen parliamentary elections have been held in Croatia.
 These have included the 1990 elections for a tricameral parliament, three elections of the Chamber of Deputies during the bicameral parliament's existence, seven elections of the unicameral Parliament and two elections of the Chamber of Counties—the upper house of the bicameral parliament.

 The elections held in 1990 were the first multi-party elections after 45 years of Communist rule; candidates vied for all 80 seats in the Social-Political Council of Croatia, all 116 seats in the Municipalities Council of Croatia and all 160 seats in the Associated Labour Council of Croatia (since Parliament had three chambers at the time).
 The first round of the election saw a turnout of 85.5 percent, and the runoff-election turnout was 74.8 percent.
 The Croatian Democratic Union (HDZ) won 205 seats, and the League of Communist of Croatia won 107.